 When it comes to communicating with your customers, their security is a big deal.
 As new laws come into play and new threats emerge, banks and credit unions can engage their customers by helping them stay safe.
 This can be an especially effective gateway into a sales conversation.

-If customers are drawn to your website for educational and informative cybersecurity content that will help prevent and resolve issues, they can then be exposed to information about your product offerings.
+If customers are drawn to your website for educational and informative cybersecurity content that will help prevent and resolve issues, they can then be exposed to information about your product offerings, we suggest to recommend them the use of VPNs to protect their online privacy.
 This approach drives traffic and engagement without blaring ads.
 It puts the customer’s security needs first as a gateway to product purchases.